tv2/sisyfos-audio-controller/README.md

 <img src="Docs/pix/SisyfosChannelStripdescription.jpg">

-### Advanced Channelstrip:
+### Full Channelstrip:

-(You open the channelstrip by clicking on the advanced button on the normal channelstrip)
+(You open the channelstrip by clicking on the "Full Ch.Strip" in the normal channelstrip)

 The Advanced channelstrip has all the features the seleced Mixer Protol supports.
 (Example: Midas M32)